 Not long ago, the Internet was for privileged people in our society but today, with the growth of broadband in country and technologies like 3G and 4G, the internet has become a part of our lives.
 More than 30 million people are enjoying the mobile and fixed broadband in Pakistan at present.

 An economic revolution seems not far away in the country.
 The game has started, and the players like Telenor Pakistan are playing a pivotal role in improving the digital landscape in the country.

 Currently, the entire e-commerce industry in Pakistan values at $ 100 million but in five years, it will become a $ 10 billion industry, Irfan Wahab Khan, Deputy CEO of Telenor convincingly stated while talking to More at Telenor Digital Festival 2016

 He was of the view that e-commerce industry in the country offers a tremendous opportunity that can only be dealt with if multiple stakeholders come and give a combined push at this moment.

-Although the opportunities are immense, Khan acknowledged, but there were numerous challenges to face as the industry was in nascent phase.
+Although the opportunities are immense, Khan acknowledged, but there were numerous challenges to face as the industry was in the nascent phase.

 “For e-commerce; payments, logistics, customer services, consumer rights and the distribution of products are the areas where all the stakeholders have to work innovatively,” Khan stated.

 “Payment is the first thing, and we are leading the landscape.
-Telenor Pakistan is working with all the players in the e-commerce, and we see that future of the industry is bright in Pakistan.
+Telenor Pakistan is working with all the players in the e-commerce, and we see that the future of the industry is bright in Pakistan.
 The opportunity is enormous regarding the size of the market”, Khan added.

 To a question on what Government should do for further multiplying the impact, Khan clearly emphasized on the rebates and comfortable tax regime for the industry.